DigitalDenCloud/Traditional-Web-Hosting-On-AWS/README.md

 - [X] Confirm that the Web Server EC2 instance can be accessed from the internet.

 Part 2: Load Balancing and Automatic Scaling To further enhance the availability and scalability of my Web Server
-- [X] Create an Application Load Balancer in Web Server VPC in both Public Subnets.
-Create a new security group to enable web access to load balancer.
+- [X] Create an Application Load Balancer in Web Server VPC in Public Subnets 1 and Public Subnet 2.
+Create a new security group to enable web access to the load balancer.
 Assign the security group to the load balancer.
 Create a target group.
 Configure the HTTP listener on port 80 to forward incoming traffic to the specified target group.
 - [X] Launch an EC2 instance utilising the user_data property to deploy website on an Apache Web Server.
 - [X] Create an AMI for Auto Scaling from the existing Web Server.
 - [X] Create a Launch Template.
-- [X] Setup Auto Scaling that uses the launch template and deploys EC2 instances across private subnets.
-Attach ALB to the ASG Configure group size and target tracking scaling policy with CPU Utilization as the scaling metric.
+- [X] Setup Auto Scaling that uses the launch template and deploys EC2 instances in Private Subnet 1 and Private Subnet 2.
+Attach Application Load Balancer to the Auto Scaling group.
+Configure group size and target tracking scaling policy with CPU Utilization as the scaling metric.
 Add tags.
 - [X] Update Web Server Security Group.
 Lock down EC2 instance’s Security Groups to only allow traffic from the Application Load Balancer.
 - [X] Test the Web Server by connecting to the load balancer.
 - [X] Test high availability by terminating one of the Web Server instances to simulate a failure.